Farandjis/Cluster/docs/Management/Recueil des Besoins.md

       <h3> Portability</h3>
       The web platform must be hosted on a Cluster Hat Kit (connected to 4 Raspberry Pi Zeros) and have an SD card configured by the development team.
 Additionally, it must allow SSH access to the Raspberry Pi.
       <h3> Security</h3>
       Data must be protected, and the site should display only what each user is allowed to see.
-It is essential to secure the SQL queries made by the (PHP) files to restrict access as much as possible and limit security vulnerabilities.
+It is essential to secure the SQL queries made by the (Node JS) files to restrict access as much as possible and limit security vulnerabilities.
 Moreover, all passwords must be encrypted before being stored in the database to mitigate the effects of any potential data breach.
 We will also install fail2ban to moderate SSH connections, login attempts, and website registrations.<br>
       <br>

     - <u><a name="p5aiii"> </a> iii.
 What feedback or visibility on the project do users and sponsors expect?</u><br><br>